Student Life is an important part of your university experience.

 The Corpus Christi-St. Mark’s College ID Card is your official photo identification card.
 Request your card through the Student Development Canvas course

 The Corpus Christi-St. Mark's College ID Cards serves a different purpose from the UBC affiliate student card, which gives you access to a variety of services and facilities at UBC.
-Affiliate students who would like to renew their expired UBC cards or apply for new cards will have to email the UBC Carding office at [email protected]
+You can renew your expired UBC affiliate student cards or apply for new cards by emailing [email protected]

-- Indicate “Affiliate student card renewal” or "Affiliate student card application" on the subject line;
+- 1. Indicate your name and “Affiliate student card renewal” or "Affiliate student card application" in the subject line

 For the latest news and information on Student Life events, activities, programs, and more, follow @corpusstudentlife